jayasriselvarajah/Numbertowordsconversions/README.md

 ### 1. Download the Source Code

-Download the source code by clicking on the "Code" button and selecting "Download ZIP" or by using the following link:
+Download the source code by  selecting "Download ZIP"(Numberrowordconversions)

 ### 2. Extract the ZIP File